ACC111 College Accounting (3-0-3)

 to complete assignments.

 ACC242 Cost Management (3-0-3)

-This course develops an understanding of accounting
+In this advanced course students develop an understanding of accounting

-information for use by management in planning and
+information used by management in planning and

 controlling operations.
 A framework for measuring managerial